open-lcc/architecture/README.md

 The ESP32-S3 IO Expander serves the same role as the RP2040 IO Expander, but allows access to the wireless world of Bluetooth and Wi-Fi.

 ### Gicar 8.5.04 IO Expander
-Because this project started out on Lelit Machines, there is a special place in it's heart for Gicar 8.5.04 controllers, allowing those controllers to be used as IO Expanders too.
+Because this project started out on Lelit Machines, there is a special place in it's heart for stock Gicar 8.5.04 controllers, allowing those controllers to be used as IO Expanders too.

 ### HID Controller (and ESP32-S3 IO Expander)
 The HID controller presents a user interface.
 This might be a display with buttons and knobs, it might be an app or website communicating over Wi-fi or Bluetooth, it might be something completely different.
 The HID Controller is an ESP32-S3.